-Survival indicates5 that we grasp by anticipation the inherent causes (…) of the electronic media in all their cultural configurations and make a fully conscious choice of strategy (…) We need prescience of the full causal powers latent in our new media (…).
-A kind of alchemical foreknowledge of all the future effects of any new medium is possible.
-Under electronic conditions, when all effects are accelerated in their mutual collision and emergence, such anticipation of consequence is basic need as well as new possibility. (‘Electronic Revolution: Revolutionary Effects of New Media’, 1959)6
+Survival indicates10 that we grasp by anticipation the inherent causes (…) of the electronic media (…) and make a fully conscious choice of strategy (…) We need prescience of the full causal powers latent in our new media (…).
+A kind of alchemical foreknowledge11 of all the future effects of any new medium is possible.
+Under electronic conditions, when all effects are accelerated in their mutual collision and emergence, such anticipation of consequence is basic need as well as new possibility. (‘Electronic Revolution: Revolutionary Effects of New Media’, 1959)12

 Although McLuhan repeatedly cited the need to understand “our new media” in this passage, he was aware that this would require understanding all media — just as chemistry and genetics necessarily apply to all materials and to all heredity.
 His particular focus on “new media” came from the role they were playing in destroying our old world, or worlds, without supplying anything stable in return.
 At a time when, as a result, “we have achieved a world-wide fragmentation” (Understanding Media, 108), our survival as a species now hung in the balance such that:

 The affairs of the world are now dependent upon the “highest information” of which man is capable.
 (Take Today, 232)